 It helps contextualize problems to a great extent, making way for the client to achieve different perspectives and develop his self-compassion form.

 It is a unique form of therapy.
 It focuses on your understanding of your experiences in life.
-With this, you are the storyteller. the therapy gives significant weight to how you treat and understand your life.
+With this, you are the storyteller.
+Narrative therapy gives significant weight to how you treat and understand your life.

 It allows you to understand this based on how you process it.
 This approach assists in organizing your thoughts and feelings.
 It also aids in managing expectations moving forward.